César Vallejo: Biography

 His European years found him living in dire poverty in Paris, with the exception of three trips to the USSR and a couple of years in the early 1930s spent in exile in Spain.
 In those years he shared the poverty with Pablo Picasso.
 In 1926 he met his first French lover, Henriette Maisse, with whom he lived until their breakup in October 1928.
 In 1927 he had formally met Georgette Marie Philippart Travers (see Georgette Vallejo), whom he had seen when she was 17 and lived in his neighborhood.
 This was also the year of his first trip to Russia.
 They eventually became lovers, much to the dismay of her mother.
 Georgette traveled with him to Spain at the end of December 1930 and returned in January 1932.
 In 1930 the Spanish government awarded him a modest author's grant.
 Vallejo became increasingly politically active in the early 1930s, joining the Peruvian Communist Party in 1931.
 When he returned to Paris, he also went on to Russia to participate in the International Congress of Writers' Solidarity towards the Soviet Regime (not to be confused with the First Congress of Soviet Writers of 1934, which solidified the parameters for Socialist Realism).
 Back in Paris, Vallejo married Georgette Philippart in 1934.
 His wife remained a controversial figure concerning the publication of Vallejo's works for many years after his death.

 A regular cultural contributor to weeklies in Lima, Vallejo also sent sporadic articles to newspapers and magazines in other parts of Latin America, Spain, Italy, and France.
-His USSR trips also led to two books of reportage he was able to get published early in the 1930s.
+His USSR trips led to two books of reportage he was able to get published early in the 1930s.
 Vallejo also prepared several theatrical works never performed during his lifetime, among them his drama Colacho Hermanos o Los Presidentes de America which shares content with another work he completed during this period, the socialist-realist novel El Tungsteno.
 He even wrote a children's book, Paco Yunque.
 After becoming emotionally and intellectually involved in the Spanish Civil War, Vallejo had a final burst of poetic activity in the late 1930s, producing two books of poetry (both published posthumously) whose titles and proper organization remain a matter of debate: they were published as Poemas humanos and España, aparta de mí este cáliz.